ionic-team/capacitor/android/capacitor/README.md

 project(':capacitor-android').projectDir = new File('../../CLONED_CAP_REPO_DIR/android/capacitor/')
 ```

 The path now points to your local android runtime clone.
-If you clone Capacitor `CLONED_CAP_REPO_DIR` is `capacitor`
+If you simply cloned Capacitor the placeholder `CLONED_CAP_REPO_DIR` is `capacitor`
-and the full path would be `'../../capacitor/android/capacitor/'`
+and the full path would be `'../../capacitor/android/capacitor/'`.

-The result should look like this.
+The result should look like
 ```
 include ':app'
 include ':capacitor-android'